google/earthenterprise/docs/geedocs/docsrc/answer/geeServerAdmin/publishDefaultDatabase.rst

       e.g., ``geserveradmin --publishdb SFDb_3d --targetpath SFDb_3d --setecdefault``

+      Note that only one database can be the default, and the "last one wins" if multiple databases are published with the "Default Database" box checked.

       .. rubric:: Viewing the Default Database

       To view the default database in Earth Client, simply sign into the base